mrnabati/RRPN/README.md

    [X-101-32x8d-FPN 1x](https://dl.fbaipublicfiles.com/detectron/37119777/12_2017_baselines/fast_rcnn_X-101-32x8d-FPN_1x.yaml.06_38_03.d5N36egm/output/train/coco_2014_train%3Acoco_2014_valminusminival/generalized_rcnn/model_final.pkl)
    (model no. 37119777) models.

-1. Before starting finetuning on the nucoco dataset, remove the weights in the last layer of the pretrained model by running the `remove_class_weights.sh` script in the `experiments` folder.
+1. Before starting finetuning on the nucoco dataset, remove last layer's weights in the the pretrained model by running the `remove_class_weights.sh` script in the `experiments` folder.
 Change the `INPUT_MODEL` and `OUPUT_MODEL` veriables in the script based on the path to pretrained models.

     ```bash
-    bash $BASE_DIR/remove_class_weights.sh
+    bash $BASE_DIR/experiments/remove_class_weights.sh
     ```

 1. Use the `finetune_nucoco.sh` script to start training using the RRPN proposals.
-   Change the variables in the `Parameters` section of the script as needed.
+   Change the variables under `Parameters` in the script as needed.

     ```bash
-    bash $BASE_DIR/finetune_nucoco.sh
+    bash $BASE_DIR/experiments/finetune_nucoco.sh
     ```

 1. After training is complete, use the `infer_nucoco.sh` script to run inference on the validation set images.
-Change the veriables in the `Parameters` section of the script as needed.
+Change the veriables under `Parameters` in the script as needed.

     ```bash
-    bash $BASE_DIR/infer_nucoco.sh
+    bash $BASE_DIR/experiments/infer_nucoco.sh
     ```

+    results are saved in the model directory under `results\vis`.